Stef1379/Simon-Says/Privacy Policy.md

 **Effective Date:** July 3, 2024

 ## Introduction
-Welcome to "Simon Says," a mobile game app developed by Innovatio Technologica.
-This privacy policy explains how we collect, use, and protect your information when you use our app.
+Welcome to "Simon Says," a mobile game app developed by Nose-Free Creations.
+This privacy policy explains how we collect, use, and protect your information for our app.

 ## 1. Data We Collect